onyx-platform/onyx/doc/design/messaging.md

 Take the total number of peers, and compute the "would be" allocation scheme.
 If there aren't at least N peers per N tasks for a job, remove that job and repeat.
 Consider each job in the order it was submitted.

+#### Percentage job scheduler

+We can think of the percentage job scheduler as a special case of Round Robin, and use all of the previously mentioned techniques against this job scheduler also.

 ### Open questions